Footwear and Tire Track Examination Subcommittee

 Discipline Overview:

 Footwear and Tire Track Evidence is often overlooked and underutilized at crime scenes yet can be vitally important in helping determine the movements of individuals entering, traversing and exiting scenes.
-These forensic examinations can provide information on the number of potential perpetrators, direction of travel, and type of footwear/tires which made the impression, thus helping investigators to include or exclude shoes and vehicles.
+These forensic examinations can provide information on the number of potential perpetrators, direction of travel, and type of footwear/tires which made the impression, thus helping investigators to include and exclude relevant shoes and vehicles.

 Footwear and Tire Track Examination Subcommittee Chair